nasriblack/SoftBussBookingBack1.1/README.md

 ### 📥 Backlog

 - [ ] Implement the authentifcation flow in back => authentification
-- [ ] Implement the registration of the user => registration
-- [ ] Check if the user have his name in the whitelist db => registration ?
 - [ ] Imeplement the token with the right way and safe way => authentification